Hackers News Hackers News

 Cape Sandbox

-Cape Sandbox (Configuration And Payload Extraction) is a highly specialized open-source fork of Cuckoo, explicitly designed to go a step further by automating the extraction of malware payloads and configurations.
+Cape Sandbox (Configuration And Payload Extraction) is a highly specialized open-source fork of Cuckoo, explicitly designed to advance malware analysis by automating the extraction of payloads and configurations.

 • Specifications: Open-source, Python-based, self-hosted, heavily specialized for payload extraction and reverse engineering.